 Chapel Choirs

-Chapel Music aims to create high quality musical experiences, while giving glory to God and stirring the hearts and minds of all those it reaches.
+Chapel Music aims to create high-quality musical experiences, while giving glory to God and stirring the hearts and minds of all those it reaches.
 Duke students are invited to join one of the Chapel’s three choirs to learn music, form friendships, and be inspired.
 All students interested in singing are invited to audition at the beginning of each semester.

 Each year, Student Ministries leads mission trips for undergraduate students over spring break.
 These trips provide opportunities for service, reflection, and making new friendships within the body of Christ.